List of the 350 largest wind farm developers Europe [2025]

 5. Voltalia (Paris, France)

 Voltalia is one of the best-known French renewable energy developers.
 Under the motto “Improve global environment, Fostering local development” the Paris-based green energy developer acts as an energy producer and service provider in the respective field.
-Their portfolio is diverse: Besides Solar, Biomass, Hydro and Wind energy Voltalia is also active in the energy storage industry.
+Their portfolio is diverse: Besides Solar, Biomass, Hydro and Wind energy, Voltalia is also active in the energy storage industry.
 With a presence all over Europe, South America, parts of Africa and Asia.
 The company has 2.45 GW of capacity in operation since its founding in 2005 and 17.2 GW in the pipeline of projects.

-Update 2024: Voltalia is launching a new stakeholder engagement platform called “Engage”, which has been developed with the specific intention of fostering collaboration and communication with stakeholders, building stronger relationships, and promoting transparency.
+Update: Voltalia is launching a new stakeholder engagement platform called “Engage”, which has been developed with the specific intention of fostering collaboration and communication with stakeholders, building stronger relationships, and promoting transparency.
 The platform was born through the company’s considerable emphasis on environmental, social and governance (ESG) principles.

 Wind park developers